How to see the Grand Sumo Tournament

 How is the view from my seat?

-The Kokugikan arena has capacity of around 11,000 with a lower deck and upper deck.
+The Kokugikan arena has a capacity of around 11,000 with a lower deck and upper deck.
 There is a clear view from every seat; no pillars that would obstruct the view.

 Seats in the lower bowl are the traditional Japanese type where one takes off their shoes and sit on a cushion.
 There are box seats accommodating 4-6 people.
 The front row Tamari seats are rarely sold to the public, usually secured well in advance by long-time sponsors.